hyprnz/induxion-testing/src/partBRefactoring/step1/README.md

 Your customers could greatly benefit from enhancing the capabilities of the legacy calculator.

-Currently the calculator processes a collection of dates to calculate a planned start date.
+Currently, the calculator processes a collection of dates to calculate a planned start date.

 There is a new market segment which needs a different algorithm to calculate the planned start date.

 Our goal is to refactor the existing code to a point where it is clearer where the new algorithm can be introduced.

-## Step one
+## Step 1

-We spend 60-70% of our time as developers reading code, why is this code hard to read and understand?
+* We spend 60-70% of our time as developers reading code, why is this code hard to read and understand?

-Look at the code and identify code smells.
+* Look at the code and identify code smells.
 How could you refactor to make the code easier to read and understand?

-Why is the legacy calculator doing too much?
+* Why is the legacy calculator doing too much?

-What are some of the concerns that could be split out?
+* What are some concerns that could be split out?